fabiomantel/Talk2Close/frontend/README.md

 ## API Integration

-The frontend communicates with the backend API at `http://localhost:3000/api`:
+The frontend communicates with the backend API using the configured URL (see environment.ts for configuration logic):

 - **Dashboard**: Statistics and analytics
 - **Upload**: File upload and analysis